Continual-MEGA: A Large-scale Benchmark for Generalizable Continual Anomaly Detection: Proposed Baseline Method

 \subsection{Synthetic Feature Generation}

 Specifically, we apply random noise to enable the adaptation layers $A_l$ to learn a diverse range of anomalies.
-In training, we use task-wise zdators $A_n$ and in the inference phase, we use the accumulated adators $A_{avg}$.
+In training, we use task-wise adapters $A_n$ and in the inference phase, we use the accumulated adapter $A^{\text{avg}}$.
 The synthetic anomaly features ($F_l^1$) are generated by